Day trip Vienna to Bratislava, Capital of Slovakia – by Train, Bus or Boat

 7. St Martin’s Cathedral

-Because of Bratislava’s limited extent, it is quite possible to cover all the highlights in one day – provided that you don’t intend to see all the palaces from the inside!
+Because of Bratislava’s limited extent, it is possible to cover all the highlights in one day – provided that you don’t intend to see all the palaces from the inside!
 You can leave Vienna in the morning for Slovakia – and return in the evening after a full day of sightseeing in Bratislava.
 You may also include the night before or after in Bratislava to experience the city by night.

-You can go by train, bus, car or by boat on a cruise from Vienna.
-It is absolutely possible to leave from Vienna in the morning and arrive in Bratislava within an hour and a half – and maybe less – depending on the chosen means of transport.
-Likewise, you can make the return trip in the late afternoon or evening – unless you prefer to stay until the next day to take advantage of a night in the capital of Slovakia!
+You can go by train, bus, car or boat on a cruise from Vienna.
+It is possible to leave from Vienna in the morning and arrive in Bratislava within an hour and a half – and maybe less – depending on the chosen means of transport.
+Likewise, you can take the return trip in the late afternoon or evening – unless you prefer to stay until the next day to take advantage of a night in the capital of Slovakia!

-The fastest way to go from Vienna to Bratislava is by car, bus or train, whereas it takes up to 90 minutes to Slovakia by boat with the Twin City Liner (75 minutes from Vienna to Bratislava down the Danube, and 90 minutes return from Slovakia to Vienna).
+The fastest way to go from Vienna to Bratislava is by car, bus or train, where it takes up to 90 minutes to Slovakia by boat with the Twin City Liner (75 minutes from Vienna to Bratislava down the Danube, and 90 minutes return from Slovakia to Vienna).
 The catamaran is a convenient way to travel between Vienna and Bratislava, and the river cruise offers seat categories from economy class to first class on the boat.

 The suggested 1-day itinerary below will take you past all the top sights in the centre of Bratislava (on foot).